Texas Parks and Wildlife Commission Approves Hunting Regulations Changes for 2021-22

 - Align spring and fall wild turkey hunting seasons with consistent North and South Zone boundaries along Highway 90 starting in the fall of 2021

-- Allow a statewide squirrel hunting season by opening the remaining closed counties to a year-round hunting season
+- Allow squirrel hunting statewide by opening the remaining closed counties to a year-round hunting season.
+Traditional East Texas squirrel season, May 1-31 and Oct.
+1-last Sunday in Feb. remains unchanged

 Hunters hitting the field in the upcoming season should make note of these changes and follow all regulations set for species, tagging, bag limits, counties, season dates and means and methods.
 Hunters can check the online version of the Outdoor Annual for complete and updated regulations.
 Information currently in the online version of the Outdoor Annual reflects last season’s information.
 The 2021-22 season information will not be online until mid-August per usual practice.